Locke-bot/drone_project/README.md

 Useful drone functions include delivery of small items that are (urgently) needed in locations with difficult access.

-You can see all the API endpoint documentation on Postman here ***https://documenter.getpostman.com/view/10489218/UVXjLGQA#intro***
 ---

 ### Task description